Learn how to play Red on one acoustic guitar!

 | C#m | Bsus4 | Asus2 | Asus2 | x2

 The chorus is very similar to the verse, just swapped around with a VI chord snuck in.

 | E | E | C#m | A | x2

 | E Eadd9 | E Eadd9 |

-There’s another couple of progressions in the song before the M8 and during the Outro, you’ll get all of them as well as full TAB of what happens in the video lesson when you take the full course.
+There are another couple of chord progressions in the song before the m8 and during the outro, you’ll get all of them as well as full TAB of what happens in the video lesson when you take the full course.

 Some of the chords in ‘Red’ have been extended.

 You’ll get to the bottom of this concept when you take the intermediate course which is great as it can be applied to other songs too.